-Chester participates directly and indirectly in
+Chester participates directly and indirectly in several

-several mutual aid districts, including the Interstate Emergency Unit, the Border Area Mutual Aid District, the Southern New Hampshire Hazardous Materials Mutual Aid District, and the New Hampshire Federation of Mutual Aid.
+mutual aid districts, including the Interstate Emergency Unit, the Border Area Mutual Aid District, the Southern New Hampshire Hazardous Materials Mutual Aid District, and the New Hampshire Federation of Mutual Aid.
 Chester assists other members in these districts and receives assistance for emergencies and fires in Chester.
+Chester is divided into quadrants for mutual aid purposes, drawing on assistance and fires in Chester.
 Chester is divided into quadrants for mutual aid purposes, drawing on assistance from the nearest sources.
 These quadrants do not apply to general services and firefighting response within the Town.

 The Chester Fire Department responds to approximately 450+ calls per year.
 Primary water sources for firefighting are Edwards's Mill Pond, Spring Pond, North Pond, Wason Pond, and the Exeter River at Hanson Road.
 However, the Department is not limited to these sources and will use the most readily available source for fire suppression.
 All new subdivisions of nine lots or greater must provide a water supply for firefighting.
-Since the last Town Master Plan was updated in 2015, the Fire Department has upgraded a structural tanker, forestry truck, command SUV and utility pickup (see following Current Inventory).
+Since the last Town Master Plan was updated in 2015, the Fire Department has upgraded a structural tanker, forestry truck, command SUV and utility pickup (see following Current